nick22d/simple-web-scraper/README.md

 ## Usage
-It is assumed that you have already installed Vagrant and python.

-To use this solution, please follow the instructions below.
+To use this lab, please follow the instructions below.

 **1)** Clone the repository locally: